auroravictoria/Reddit-Classification-NLP/README.md

 ### Problem Statement

-I was assigned to collect posts from two different subreddit topics and create a model that can accurately predict which subreddit topic a particular post is from.
+I collected posts from two different subreddit topics and created a model that can accurately predict which subreddit topic a particular post is from.
 I selected the following subreddits: hiking and gardening.
 Using Data Acquisition, Natural Language Processing, and Classification, this report addresses the problem, **"What model best predicts the topic of a subreddit post?"**

 ---